 There are many different items you can eat for breakfast.
 First, you can eat pancakes with syrup.
 Next, you can eat cereal.
 Finally, you can eat scrambled eggs.
 I love breakfast!

 Students can include their opinion in their conclusion sentence.
 Using this format, they can learn how to write different types of simple paragraphs, including example, process, reason, and compare/contrast paragraphs.
-They should always brainstorm, write, and then self-check their work.
+They should always follow these three steps when writing:

 After students have learned how to write an effective simple paragraph, they can learn how to write an extended paragraph.
 An extended paragraph consists of a topic sentence, three detail sentences, three supporting details sentences that support each detail sentence, and a conclusion sentence.
 With this format, students are essentially stretching out their writing while maintaining its organization.
 They can still learn how to write example, process, reason, and compare/contrast paragraphs - but in the form of an extended paragraph.
 You should still encourage your child to brainstorm, write, and self-check their work.